 Baking:

 - Put the baking sheets in the positioned racks.
-Bake for 20-25 minutes or until golden brown
+Bake for 20-25 minutes or until deeply golden brown

 Cool down: